New Patients (301) 508-9755

 Dechter & Moy Dentistry provides dental bridges in Silver Spring, MD near you for lost teeth.
 Our dentist office also offers permanent, secure bridges that anchor to dental implants.
 This is the most stable and lasting option.
 An implant-secured bridge offers key benefits for your long term oral health, such as:

 We will discuss the most suitable options for your health and cosmetic needs.
 Additionally, we will review all aspects of the treatment so that you can make an informed decision.
-As a team, we take time with our patients to get to know you, understand your unique needs, and provide the dentistry that will meet your needs and your expectations.
+As a team, we take time with our patients to get to know you, and understand your unique needs.
+Our dentists provide the services that will meet your needs and exceed your expectations.

 The Dental Bridge Process: What to Expect